 Birders have long been pioneers in discovering new and exotic tourism destinations around the world, as they seek a new species to add to their “life list”.
 But not all birders are driven by listing species, nor do they have to belong to a bird club.
 The hobby doesn’t require much money at all, but rather just a pair of binoculars, a field guide, a notebook and a passion for nature – and, of course, a healthy dose of patience.
 Birding is good for your physical, mental, spiritual and emotional health – a way of escaping from the rat-race of modern life, and simply enjoying being closer to the wild.
 Maybe that is the growing attraction in today’s world.

-Mike Jarvis from Experience the Wild in the Northern Territory, Australia says that “…at its best, birding feels like a treasure hunt, especially as one becomes more aware of the native species you can see near where you live.
+Mike Jarvis from the Northern Territory, Australia says that “…at its best, birding feels like a treasure hunt, especially as one becomes more aware of the native species you can see near where you live.
 There’s always the potential to spot more birds, and the thrill of finding something new and exciting feels like a real accomplishment”.